ntakafumi/aime/README.md

 - **Unified Global and Local Feature Importance**: AIME derives approximate inverse operators for black-box models, offering insights into both global and local feature importance.
 * **Representative Instance Similarity Distribution Plot**: This feature aids in understanding the predictive behavior of the model and the target dataset, illustrating the relationship between different predictions.
 * **Effective Across Diverse Data Types**: AIME has been tested and proven effective across various data types, including tabular data, handwritten digit images, and text data.
+* **Data-Driven Model-agnostic feature importance extraction** :Feature importance can be derived in a model-independent, data-driven manner: Feature importance methods linked to machine learning, such as the XAI methods SHAP, Random Forest, and XGboost,
+$Explanation=SHAP(model, X), Explanation=Random_Forest(model, X), Explanation=XGboost(model, X),$
+the explanation is always affected by the bias of the black box model.
+In contrast, AIME is a
+$Explain= AIME(X,Y)$, AIME constructs explanations “using only the correspondence between the output and input, without using the model structure or weights”.
+AIME avoids “the bias of dependence on the model structure in XAI itself”.
+Although ordinary XAI methods (e.g. LIME, SHAP) are also called “model-agnostic”, there is a possibility of bias occurring because they only look at “the neighborhood of the output” due to the way local sampling is done, etc.
+Because AIME uses the entire sample (all Y and X), it is not biased towards the “inside of the black box model”, and can handle the “ideal Y” across the entire range.
+This approach minimizes the risk that “XAI itself depends on the model structure”, and it is possible to create explanations in a completely data-driven manner in the form of “$Explanation = AIME(X,Y)$”.
 ## PCAIME (New)
 - PCAIME, or Principal Component Analysis-Enhanced Approximate Inverse Model Explanations (https://ieeexplore.ieee.org/document/10648696), is an advanced method that extends the Approximate Inverse Model Explanations (AIME) framework.
 - It incorporates dimensional decomposition and expansion functionalities, such as Principal Component Analysis (PCA), to enhance the explainability of complex AI and machine learning models.